 The relationship can involve:

-3. Once we find a suitable match, you will meet your mentor and careers adviser.
+3. Once we find a suitable match, you will meet your mentor and employment adviser.
 In this meeting you will introduce yourself and find out about your mentor.
 You will also talk about what you would like to gain from having a mentor and agree guidelines for meetings.
 Finally, you will agree when your next meeting will be and what you will cover in it.

 4. You will then have meetings with your mentor.